 How Parlay Works

-How Parlay maps Polymarket, Kalshi, and Manifold into a single MCP tool schema.
+How Parlay maps Polymarket, Kalshi, Limitless, and Manifold into a single MCP research interface.

 Doc index